 Get plenty of sleep in the days before your headshot session and stay hydrated.
 Don’t go out drinking the night before.
 Don’t do anything crazy with your hair the week before the session.
 Remember you should look like you normally do on your very best day!

-I ask that you bring a bunch of different looks (7-10) but understand that you mostly need to bring shirts and blouses.
+I ask that you bring a bunch of different looks (2-7) depending upon which session you choose but understand that you mostly need to bring shirts and blouses.
 Bring your favorites!
 The happier you are with your clothing selections, the happier you will be with the final product.
 Be yourself!
 Don’t be afraid to mix it up with different cuts, colors, layers and textures.
 Bring a wide variety of colors and don’t be seasonal.
 I would avoid bulky, baggy or puffy clothing or anything that is overly embroidered.
 Bring very little jewelry.
 Please wear appropriate brassieres and avoid brightly colored bras.
 Any shot where your bra strap or an outline is showing is a no-no. Also, men & women, please make sure that your eyebrows have been well groomed before our shoot.

 Your headshot should reflect your personality and I want clothing that will jive with who you are as well as project confidence and approachability.